lucidworks/solr/solr/modules/external-files/README.md

 ### LRU

-The external file cache is an LRU cache with a size set at startup.
+The external file cache is a LRU cache with the size set at startup.
-Once the cache fills to capacity external files will be evicted based on an LRU algorithm.
+Once the cache fills to capacity external files will be evicted based on the LRU algorithm.

 The variable `LRU_CACHE_SIZE` can be set either in the unix environment or as a java startup parameter.
 This variable controls the number of external files